dotnet/extensions/docs/building.md

 #### TL;DR

-Generating a new solution and opening it in Visual Studio is as easy as running:
+Generating a new "filtered" solution and opening it in Visual Studio is as easy as running:

 ```powershell
 > build.cmd -vs <keywords>
 ```

+For example, to generate a solution that contains projects with "Http" and "Fakes" in their names you can run: `.\build.cmd -vs Http,Fakes`.<br />
+If for some reason you wish to generate a solution with all projects you can pass `*` for the keyword, e.g.: `.\build.cmd -vs *`.

 If you already have a solution you'd like to open in Visual Studio then run the following command: